MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

     ```html
     <a aria-label="{{ link.name | escape }}" {% if link.Open_In_New_Window %} target="_blank" {% endif %} href="{{ link.url | escape }}" title="{{ link.name | escape }}">{{ link.name | escape }}</a>
     ```
+- Adding a cloud flow immediately after creating a site will result in a failure.
+To prevent this, wait approximately 30 minutes to 1 hour after you create your site before adding a cloud flow.
+-
 ## Power Apps portals Studio issues

 > [!NOTE]